 P4: Leave your wide cams here, because you're done with them.
 Layback and jam your way up the burly corner to the top, then clip a bolt or two as you move up the giant block to a ledge.
 30 m, 5.10d.

 P5: The technical crux - incredibly insecure arete liebacking and slick corner stemming sans crack.
 Bolt-protected.
-After the most severe difficulties, an exposed face still waits offering reachy, blind moves between flake huecos protected by thin gear.
+After the most severe difficulties, an exposed face still waits offering reachy, blind moves between flake huecos protected by thinner gear.
 35 m, 5.11c.

 P6: Scramble towards the base of the upper headwall with an occasional 5.7 move.
 40 m, 5.7